 Emeralds are a member of the beryl group of minerals which have the chemical formula $Be_3Al_2(SiO_3)6$.
 Emerald is the deep green translucent variety of beryl and results from the substitution of Cr, Fe^{2+} or V for Al in the crystal lattice.
-Images of emerald and beryl at the Kagem Mine are displayed in Figure K11.
+Images of emerald and beryl at the Kagem Mine are displayed in Figure K12.

-The Libwente bulk sample material and the Chama, Chibolele and Fibolele open pit production is processed through the wash plant, and the recovered gemstones are subsequently sorted by hand to provide emerald grade and quality values for each pit.
+The Chama, Chibolele and Fibolele open pit production is processed through the wash plant, and the recovered gemstones are subsequently sorted by hand to provide emerald grade and quality values for each pit.